top of page

 Funding update

 As a registered charity, Let's Get Growing is committed to keeping its therapeutic horticulture service available to all, regardless of financial circumstances.
 The majority of participants attending our gardening therapy days are able to access a personal budget or direct payment.
 Those who are not supported through the NHS can apply to our bursary fund, as we have a clear policy of welcoming all, irrespective of personal means.
 The nature of the beneficiary groups with whom we work means that some charitable funding is therefore needed to support our work.
-We would like to express our sincere thanks to the Bernicia Foundation and the Boundary Lane Windfarm Community Fund for generously supporting us in 2023.
+We would like to express our sincere thanks to the National Lottery Community Fund and the Boundary Lane Windfarm Community Benefits Fund for generously supporting us in 2024.

 Photographic Diary